 the arguments, this is done in one of three ways: using a memoized

-value; calling CLOS:COMPUTE-APPLICABLE-METHODS-USING-CLASSES
+value; calling CLOS:COMPUTE-APPLICABLE-METHODS-USING-CLASSES; or calling

-(Refer to the description of CLOS:COMPUTE-DISCRIMINATING-FUNCTION
+(Refer to the description of CLOS:COMPUTE-DISCRIMINATING-FUNCTION for

 the details of this process.)

-argument is permitted to contain more elements
+The arguments argument is permitted to contain more elements

 than the generic function accepts required arguments; in these cases

 the extra arguments will be ignored.
-An ERROR
+An ERROR is SIGNALed if arguments

 contains fewer elements than the generic function accepts required